-Caution: Do not include spaces in your coefficient strings in the PDE app.
-The string parser can misinterpret a space as a vector separator, as when a MATLAB® vector uses a space to separate elements of a vector.
+Caution: Do not include spaces when you specify your coefficients the PDE app.
+The parser can misinterpret a space as a vector separator, as when a MATLAB® vector uses a space to separate elements of a vector.

 The PDE is parabolic,

 with the following coefficients:

 f is a linear ramp up to 10, holds at 10, then ramps back down to 0: